 2013 65 runners from 15 countries.
 Ram Kumar Raj Bhandari smashed his own 2011 record in 3.40.43 and Bim Bahadur Gurung came second in 3.45.20.
 First non-Neapli runner was Malcolm Attard from Malta in 5.47.22 (13th place).
 In the over-60s class Brent Weigner (USA) finished in 7.47.22 (33rd place).
 The weather was remarkably warm and sunny with no snow this year!

-Runners have come from the following countries: UK, Nepal, Eire, Norway, Sweden, Finland, Germany, Austria, Switzerland, France, Spain, Portugal, Italy, Netherlands, Denmark, Belgium, Malta, Poland, Bulgaria, Russia, USA, Canada, Bermuda, Brazil, Israel, South Africa, Australia, New Zealand, Japan, India, China, Malaysia, Argentina, Brazil, Hong Kong, Singapore, Taiwan and the Seychelles.
+Runners have come from the following countries: UK, Nepal, Eire, Norway, Sweden, Finland, Germany, Austria, Switzerland, France, Spain, Portugal, Italy, Netherlands, Denmark, Belgium, Malta, Poland, Bulgaria, Russia, USA, Canada, Bermuda, Brazil, Israel, South Africa, Australia, New Zealand, Japan, India, China, Malaysia, Argentina, Brazil, Hong Kong, Singapore, Taiwan, Mexico, Slovenia and the Seychelles.

 Until 1997 the race was held every two years in November.
 In 1999 we decided to hold the race every 18 months, so that races could alternate between autumn and spring.
 There were spring races in 1999 and 2002.
 Because of political unrest in Nepal in 2002, it was considered safer to fly into Lukla rather than walk in from the roadhead at Jiri.
 This provided an extra week’s training and acclimatisation in the Gokyo valley.
 We have now reverted to every 2 years in November.